-- Peddle quiet coastal roads, through fishing villages and along remote, pristine, rugged inlets.
+- Pedal quiet coastal roads, through fishing villages and along remote, pristine, rugged inlets.
 Visit heritage villages, meet local fishers, pick up fresh seafood, and immerse yourself in nature on the 100 Wild Islands and Sherbrooke - Guysborough routes.

 Nova Scotia's Destination Trails

-Following former rail lines, these flat, multi-use trails connect our communities and provide great off-road cycling.
+Following former rail lines, these multi-use trails connect our communities and provide great off-road cycling.
 With several trailheads and access points, you can easily explore the communities and nearby attractions on and off trail - creating your own adventure.
 Community kiosks and interpretive panels along the trails provide a glimpse into local history and culture.

 Connect to Cape Breton’s Celtic culture on this 92-kilometer (57 mile) route that hugs the coastline from Port Hastings to Inverness.
 Join a toe-tapping ceilidh at Celtic Music Interpretive Centre in Judique or The Red Shoe Pub in Mabou, relax at warm water beaches in Port Hood, West Mabou and Inverness.
-Discover award-winning flavours at Glenora Distillery and world renowned golf at Cabot Links, and Cabot Cliffs.
+Discover award-winning flavours at Glenora Distillery and world-renowned golf at Cabot Links and Cabot Cliffs.